 1035 Guerrero * 10:00 – 19:30 Mon – Sat, Sun 10:00 – 19:00

 Cheap, cheerful and popular, this place does a good job at rock bottom prices.
 My gel manicure lasted almost a month!
 No need to book, but be ready to wait a bit if you don’t.
 This place was busy during working hours on a Monday so it’s probably always busy.

 Le Petite Nail Shop

 601 Kansas St * 10:00 – 19:00 daily (Wed 11:00 – 19:00)

 A lovely, posh place and totally worth it.
 I came here especially for the CBD pedicure they offer (it’s the only place in town that does it, as far as I know) and it was absolutely amazing.
 You get a little chocolate edible to start you off, soak your feet in water with a CBD bath bomb and get a CBD scrub and CBD oil massage before getting a really thorough pedicure.
 And yes, you do get a little bit high off it (well, I did, anyway).
 They make you sign a release form at the beginning saying you realise you might get high, so you know it’s good!

 11. Visit the World’s Best Music Store (Probably) – Amoeba Music

 1855 Haight St * 11:00 – 20:00 daily

-This is every hipster’s and music lover’s wet dream.
+This is every hipster’s and music lover’s fantasy island.
 It’s a huge store with used and new vinyl and CDs that has somehow managed to weather the digital revolution and come out the other side.
 I guess now that vinyl sales are officially up, this SF institution is more likely to stick around.
 All flavours of alternative and beyond are catered for.
 Get ready to spend hours in here and you may as well sell a kidney in advance.
 Sometimes there’s live music and DJs here too.

 12. Visit an Independent Bookstore